-- To sustain a viable EEO program, the EEO office must be authorized and empowered to drive a whole-of-CFPB strategy, by collaborating with the CFPB's leaders, the diversity, equity, inclusion and accessibility office (OMWI, including DAPS), OHC, and related stakeholders, such as the union (National Treasury Employees Union), diversity councils (e.g., DICE), and Employee Resource Groups. - A commitment from top-level leadership to EEO including a commitment to proactive employment efforts (e.g., barrier analysis) shapes workplace culture, inspires employee confidence, and aids legal compliance.
-This commitment is best manifested through tangible actions by the CFPB Director and Senior Leaders to support EEO and visibly and actively incorporate the EEO program as a valued partner. - Many substantive EEO concepts are complex, and new supervisors may sometimes struggle to apply complicated rules (e.g., those involving disability and anti-retaliation laws).
-Consistent proactive prevention of discrimination, harassment, retaliation (including whistleblower retaliation), and other prohibited personnel practices through repeated training, targeted technical assistance, and year-round EEOC-required barrier analysis remains vital to guaranteeing workplace civil rights and upholding merit system principles. - The federal-sector EEO process itself can seem confusing to new Executive branch employees, and often even to career civil servants.
-There are numerous, sometimes-overlapping sources of legal protection (e.g., statutes, regulations, and Executive Orders)
+- To sustain a viable EEO program, the EEO office must be authorized and empowered to drive a whole-of-CFPB strategy, by collaborating with the CFPB's leaders, other CFPB offices including DAPS and OHC, and related stakeholders, such as the union (National Treasury Employees Union). - A commitment from top-level leadership to EEO, which shapes workplace culture, inspires employee confidence, and aids legal compliance.
+This commitment is best manifested through tangible actions by the CFPB Director and Senior Leaders to support EEO and visibly and actively incorporate the EEO program as a valued partner.

+52 See 29 C.F.R. §1614.108(g).

-&lt;sup>56 See 29 C.F.R. § 1614.110(b).
+53 See 29 C.F.R. § 1614.110(b).

-See 29 C.F.R. § 1614.403(g).
+54 See 29 C.F.R. § 1614.403(g).

-and various related enforcement processes (e.g., the 29 C.F.R.
-Part 1614 process, intraagency harassment procedures, union grievances, Office of Special Counsel/Merit Systems Protection Board complaints).
+- Many substantive EEO concepts are complex, and new supervisors may sometimes struggle to apply complicated rules (e.g., those involving disability and anti-retaliation laws).
+Consistent training and targeted technical assistance helps to prevent discrimination, harassment, retaliation (including whistleblower retaliation), and other prohibited personnel practices.
+These are vital to guaranteeing workplace civil rights and upholding merit system principles. - The federal-sector EEO process itself can seem confusing to new employees, and often even to career civil servants.
+There are numerous, sometimes-overlapping sources of legal protection (e.g., statutes, regulations, and Executive Orders) and various related enforcement processes (e.g., the 29 C.F.R.
+Part 1614 process, intra-agency harassment procedures, union grievances, Office of Special Counsel/Merit Systems Protection Board complaints).
 Accordingly, regular messaging reinforced through outreach can aid understanding and minimize confusion.
-In particular, explaining the differences between filing an EEO complaint alleging violations of federal law (through OCR) and reporting harassment under the CFPB's updated Anti-Harassment/Anti-Bullying Policy and Related Procedures (enforced by OHC) is important.

-- Maintaining EEO office independence i.e., preserving organizational autonomy from the Legal Division, the Office of Human Capital, and other offices that have different roles is indispensable to safeguarding the statutory enforcement mechanisms Federal law and the EEOC require agencies to establish and maintain to remedy civil rights violations.
+In particular, explaining the differences between filing an EEO complaint alleging violations of federal law (through OCR) and reporting harassment under the CFPB's Anti-Harassment/Anti-Bullying Policy and Related Procedures (enforced by OHC) is important. - Maintaining EEO office independence i.e., preserving organizational autonomy from the Legal Division, the Office of Human Capital, and other offices that have different roles is indispensable to safeguarding the statutory enforcement mechanisms Federal law and the EEOC require agencies to establish and maintain to remedy civil rights violations.
 This independence also is vital to fostering trust that the EEO program both remains and appears impartial and separate from the CFPB's other offices.
-So, too, is vigorous enforcement of anti-retaliation rules designed to protect individuals who oppose discrimination, participate in EEO proceedings, or engage in protected whistleblowing activity. - All organizational leaders must consider EEO and civil service protections before and while implementing new or changed policies, practices, procedures, and organizational matters that could affect the workforce; reaching out to the EEO Director early and often to obtain crucial input and feedback on personnel, budget, technology, and other workforce issues can help prevent potential equity and EEO missteps and ensure EEO best practices are adopted. - Resolving issues early and expeditiously helps maintain a work environment that fosters open communication, trust, and engagement.
+So, too, is vigorous enforcement of anti-retaliation rules designed to protect individuals who oppose discrimination, participate in EEO proceedings, or engage in protected whistleblowing activity. - All organizational leaders must consider EEO and civil service protections before and while implementing new or changed policies, practices, procedures, and organizational matters that could affect the workforce; reaching out to the EEO Director early and often to obtain crucial input and feedback on personnel, budget, technology, and other workforce issues can help prevent potential EEO missteps and ensure EEO best practices are adopted. - Resolving issues early and expeditiously helps maintain a work environment that fosters open communication, trust, and engagement.
 Used properly in appropriate circumstances, Alternative Dispute Resolution (e.g., mediation, conflict coaching program) can provide faster, less expensive and contentious, and more productive results in eliminating workplace disputes, including claims of discrimination, harassment, and retaliation and workstyle or personality conflicts that may arise.
 The CFPB must be open to and make reasonable efforts to settle complaints of discrimination as early as possible in, and throughout, the administrative processing of complaints.